 See Around Britain & See Around Europe form a huge photo gazetteer throughout the UK and Ireland and mainland Europe, designed for everybody, including disabled people, to help decide if a venue will be suitable for visits.

 Everything from transport access to washroom facilities can be viewed in a series of photographs of the venue.
 View the suitability and accessibility before you plan to visit or arrive at the venue.

-There are well over 500,000 photos taken by its Founder Trustee, Marg McNiel, who was born with a mobility impairment and since 1992 has had without remission the physically debilitating disability ME.
+There are well over 500,000 photos taken by its Founder Trustee, Marg McNiel, who was born with a mobility impairment which made his surveying arduous and since 1992 has had without remission the physically debilitating disability ME.
 He has spent a lifetime in community and heritage education.
-An Irish citizen, (his unusual first male name is Norse), he has travelled extensively in Europe over many years.
+An Irish citizen, (his unusual first male name is Norse), he has travelled extensively in Europe over many years without any public funding.

 The charity has produced Key Facts to assist users about each specific Country and Region, which can be accessed by clicking here

 Grateful thanks are given to fellow disabled people, carers, friends, and volunteers who have contributed in making See Around Britain a must-have accessory.
 We also want to thank the Private sector for its support and sponsorship, including our solicitors Ellis-Fermor Negus of Nottingham.

 The urgent need for Online volunteers